Večernje novosti

-Večernje novosti (Вечерње новости; Evening News) is a Serbian daily tabloid newspaper.
-Founded in 1953, it quickly grew into a high-circulation daily.
-Novosti (as most people call it for short) also employs foreign correspondents spread around 23 national capitals around the globe.
+Večernje novosti (Вечерње новости; lit.
+'Evening News') is a Serbian daily tabloid newspaper.
+Founded in 1953, it quickly grew into a high-circulation daily and also employs foreign correspondents spread around 23 national capitals around the globe.

 The principal Yugoslav-level media companies were Borba and Tanjug.
 Borba published two daily newspapers, Borba and Večernje novosti.
 Borba was a daily broad-sheet, was well known as the official voice of the government, and in the early 1950s, it was the best-selling newspaper in Yugoslavia.
 The second daily newspaper published by Borba was Večernje novosti, a well-edited evening paper.
 It was a modern tabloid with short news, human interest stories, big photos, well-written headlines, and many sports, city and regional reports.
 For a long period of time Večernje novosti had the largest circulation in Yugoslavia.
 Only Večernji list from Zagreb occasionally beat them.

 History

-It first appeared on stands on 16 October 1953, edited by Slobodan Glumac, who set the newspaper's tone for years to come.
+Večernje novosti was introduced on the stands on 16 October 1953, edited by Slobodan Glumac, who set the newspaper's tone for years to come.
 Housing an extensive network of journalists and contributors, the paper reported and commented on various issues and events according to its mantra: fast, brief and clear.

 In the mid-1980s, Novosti got a big scoop by publishing the old files of the State Commission for War Crimes, which shed new light on Austrian president Kurt Waldheim's involvement in war crimes during World War II.
 The file F-25572 dated 17 November 1947, which Novosti published for the first time gave new details of Waldheim's whereabouts in Yugoslavia during the war.

 Yugoslav Wars era

-During the Bosnian War, Večernje novosti published a war report supposedly from Bosnia illustrated with Uroš Predić's 1888 painting (below) presented as an actual photograph (above) of a "Serbian boy whose whole family was killed by Bosnian Muslims".
+During the Bosnian War, Večernje novosti published a war report supposedly from Bosnia illustrated with Uroš Predić's 1888 painting (below) presented as an actual photograph (above) of a "Serbian boy whose whole family was killed by Bosniaks".
 The original title of Predić's painting is "Siroče na majčinom grobu" (Orphan at mother's grave).

 In September 1986, parts of the SANU Memorandum were published by Večernje novosti.

-Although it is one of the region's longest enduring newspapers, it is also remembered for its association with the regime of Slobodan Milošević.
-During the years leading up to the dictator's overthrow, Novosti was one of his main mouthpieces.
-Loyalty to his regime was the most important job requirement at the paper in this period.
-Through party-installed apparatchiks like Dušan Cukić (then editor-in-chief), Milošević was able to control the paper and use it to espouse propaganda.